Hours of instruction are as follows:

 All money coming to school is to be put in an envelope with your child’s name and given to the classroom teacher.

-Any newsletters/fundraising letters will be sent out to every child, it will also be posted on our Facebook page and be stored on this website.
+Any letters/fundraising notices will be sent out to every child.
+It will also be posted on our Facebook page and be stored on this website.

 If there are concerns about school programmes then communication is the best way to resolve them.

 We ask that you make an appointment at the office to see the teacher in the first instance, as this is where most issues can be solved.
 If there are still concerns, we ask that you follow the line of responsibility in the school and discuss the issue with the Deputy Principal then Principal.

 If parents/caregivers are still not satisfied, there is a formal complaints procedure available at the office, which offers guidance on the appropriate steps to take.